bokkypoobah/TokenCardICOAnalysis/README.md

 ![images/TokenCardDGDContributions.png](images/TokenCardDGDContributions.png)

-You can view the same data in the spreadsheet by selecting Count = 1 and Ccy = DGD.
+You can view the same data in the spreadsheet by selecting Count = 1 and Ccy = DGD in the **All** worksheet.

 ### Bonus Factor Issue